 You have four decisions to make when it comes to choosing your Taylor 400 Series Acoustic guitars.
-They are available with either Rosewood or Ovangkol back and sides, with a Grand Auditorium or Grand Concert body shape?
+They are available with either Rosewood or Ovangkol back and sides, and with a Grand Auditorium or Grand Concert body shape.

 The Taylor 400 Series Acoustic guitars land right in the middle of the Taylor acoustic range.